beeware/Python-Apple-support/README.rst

 Python Apple Support
 ====================

+**Python 3.4 has reached End Of Life.
+This repository branch is no longer maintained.**

 **This repository branch builds a packaged version of Python 3.4.8**.
 Other Python versions are available by cloning other branches of the main repository.